alfaafan/kitameraki_recruitment_alfaafan/README.md

 The `tests` folder typically used to house test scripts and test-related files for testing the functionality of the application's code.

 ## API endpoints
+The API endpoints list can be accessed through <http://localhost:3000/api/v1/api-docs/>

 ## How to Use
 To start the API, run the following command in the terminal: